drduh/YubiKey-Guide/README.md

 ## OpenBSD

-Install `pcsc-tools` and enable with `doas rcctl enable pcscd`, then reboot in order to recognize YubiKey.
+`doas pkg_add pcsc-tools` and enable with `doas rcctl enable pcscd`, then reboot in order to recognize YubiKey.

 ## Windows